seriema/nodesecurity-www/advisories/remarkable_content_injection.md

 Would be rendered as `[link](javascript:alert(1))` because it's an invalid scheme.

-## Recommendations
+## Recommendations:

 Upgrade to version 1.4.1 or greater

-## References
+## References:
 - https://github.com/jonschlinkert/remarkable/issues/97